seng438-winter-2022/seng438-a5-LAREINA-JO/Assignment5-ReportTemplate.md

 ![](./media/Sgraph.PNG)

 In the 10 intervals of prediction, the failure rate slightly drops.
+But it is not satisfied to be low.

 ![](./media/FailureIntensityS.PNG)